dell/omnia/docs/source/InstallationGuides/BuildingClusters/BeeGFS.rst

 .. caution:: Do not remove or comment any lines in the ``input/storage_config.yml`` file.

-.. csv-table:: Parameters for Authentication
+.. csv-table:: Parameters for storage
-   :file: ../../Tables/security_config.csv
+   :file: ../../Tables/storage_config.csv
    :header-rows: 1
    :keepspace: